Akihabara Travel Guide | The Center of Pop Culture and Electronics - GTN MAGAZINE

 Photography Etiquette

-• People: avoid photographing staff and other customers without permission
+• Photographing people: Avoid taking photos of store staff or other customers without permission

 Shopping Etiquette

-• Handling merchandise: be gentle and avoid touching items unnecessarily
+• Handling merchandise: Treat products with care and avoid touching items unnecessarily

-• Payment: cash is standard, but credit cards are widely accepted
+• Payment methods: Cash is commonly accepted, but credit cards are also widely accepted

 関連記事